rclone/rclone/docs/content/commands/rclone_mount.md

       --crypt-password2 string                     Password or pass phrase for salt.
 Optional but recommended.
       --crypt-remote string                        Remote to encrypt/decrypt.
       --crypt-show-mapping                         For all files listed show how the names encrypt.
-      --delete-after                               When synchronizing, delete files on destination after transfering (default)
+      --delete-after                               When synchronizing, delete files on destination after transferring (default)
-      --delete-before                              When synchronizing, delete files on destination before transfering --delete-during                              When synchronizing, delete files during transfer --delete-excluded                            Delete files on dest excluded from sync --disable string                             Disable a comma separated list of features.
+      --delete-before                              When synchronizing, delete files on destination before transferring --delete-during                              When synchronizing, delete files during transfer --delete-excluded                            Delete files on dest excluded from sync --disable string                             Disable a comma separated list of features.
 Use help to see a list.